LukaszManiak/Frontend-Mentor-Interactive-rating-component/README.md

 ## Welcome! 👋

 This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+I added extra entry animation of the "Thank you!" card.

 ## Table of contents